MrKenitvnn/film/README.md

 film
 ====

-Wilson,King of the monkey.
-He has a problem.
+king of the monkey story.
+When i learn english at Langmaster, this's my task: use painter to draw a picture, so that everyone can understand it and not read the story.